History of Sri Lanka (1948–present): Civil war (1983-2009)

+Attempts at peace and resurgence of war (1994–2009)

 Premadasa was succeeded by Dingiri Banda Wijetunga, with Ranil Wickremasinghe as Prime Minister.
 In August 1994, the People's Alliance under Bandaranaike's daughter Chandrika Kumaratunga won legislative elections on a platform of concessions to the Tamils and a 'balanced economy'.
 Kumaratunga became Prime Minister and in November she was elected president, appointing her 78-year-old (but still active) mother Prime Minister.
 A ceasefire ensued, which broke down by the Tamil tigers after several months – the beginning of Eelam War III.
 Under the Bandaranaikes the war dragged on, with the military unable to defeat the separatists and the government opposed to negotiations.
 By 2000, an estimated 65,000 people had been killed in the conflict.

 At Presidential elections in 1999, former Prime Minister Wickremesinghe of the UNP contested on a platform of no concessions to the Tamils but was defeated by Kumaratunga.
 A 180-degree turn in UNP policy occurred and in December 2001 the UNP returned to office on a policy of a negotiated settlement with the Tigers, with Wickremasinghe as Prime Minister.
 A ceasefire began, the first long cessation of hostilities since the beginning of the conflict.
 But the 1978 constitution left the Prime Minister with little power against a hostile President.
 In March 2004 she dismissed Wickremesinghe and called fresh elections, which returned the SLFP to office under Mahinda Rajapakse.

 By 2005, there had been no further progress towards either a military or political solution.
 The assassination of Foreign Minister Lakshman Kadirgamar in August 2005, by the LTTE (although they denied responsibility), further hardened attitudes.
 His successor was Anura Bandaranaike, the President's brother and putative political heir.
 Twenty years of civil conflict had done immense damage to Sri Lankan society and the economy, which has fallen behind other Asian economies, although it remains the second most prosperous nation in South Asia.

 In elections held on 17 November 2005 Mahinda Rajapakse was elected president after defeating Ranil Wickremasinghe by a mere 180,000 votes.
 He appointed Ratnasiri Wickremanayake Prime Minister and Mangala Samaraweera Foreign Minister.
 Negotiations with the LTTE stalled and low-intensity conflict began.
 The violence dipped off after talks in February but escalated in April and the conflict continued until the military defeat of the LTTE in May 2009.